Tend and befriend: Competition and aggression

-Rates of aggression between human males and females may not differ, but the patterns of aggression between the sexes do differ.
+Rates of aggression between human males and females may not differ, but the patterns of aggression between the sexes do differ in many societies and by many different metrics.
 Although females in general are less physically aggressive, they tend to engage in as much or even more indirect aggression (e.g. social exclusion, gossip, rumors, denigration).
 When experimentally primed with a mating motive or status competition motive, men were more willing to become directly aggressive towards another man, whereas women were more likely to indirectly aggress against another woman in an aggression-provoking situation.
 However, experimentally priming people with a resource competition motive increased direct aggression in both men and women.
 Consistent with this result, rates of violence and crime are higher among males and females under conditions of resource scarcity.
 In contrast, resource competition did not increase direct aggression in either men or women when they were asked to imagine themselves married and with a young child.
 The costs of physical injury to a parent would also entail costs to his or her family.

 Lower variance in reproductive success and higher costs of physical aggression may explain the lower rates of physical aggression among human females compared to males.
-Females are in general more likely to produce offspring in their lifetimes than males.
-Therefore, they have less to gain from fighting and the risk of injury or death would produce greater fitness cost for females.
-The survival of young children depended more on maternal than paternal care, which underscores the importance of maternal safety, survival, and risk aversion.
-Infants' primary attachment is to their mother, and maternal death increased the chances of childhood mortality in foraging societies by fivefold, compared to threefold in the cases of paternal death.
-Therefore, women respond to threats by tending and befriending, and female aggression is often indirect and covert in nature to avoid retaliation and physical injury.
+Females are in general more likely to produce offspring in their lifetimes than males, although this difference lessens or disappears in societies where monogamy or polyandry have become standardized.
+Therefore, they typically have less to gain from fighting and the risk of injury or death would produce greater fitness cost for females.
+The survival of young children might depend more on maternal than paternal care (although a number of studies of traditional societies have found that parental care in general is less essential than sometimes believed, and can be compensated for via alloparenting by both sexes), which underscores the importance of maternal safety, survival, and risk aversion.
+In this hypothetical model, infants' primary attachment is to their mother; notably, one study found that maternal death increased the chances of childhood mortality in foraging societies by fivefold, compared to threefold in the cases of paternal death.
+Therefore, women are believed by certain researchers to respond to threats by tending and befriending, and female aggression is often indirect and covert in nature to avoid retaliation and physical injury.